 Such administrative directives, rules and regulations are subject to change by an act of Congress, act of the state and local legislature or an administrative change mandated by a governmental agency.
 Such changes may occur with little notice or inadequate funding to pay for the related cost, including the additional administrative burden, to comply with a change.
 Additionally, contractual funding may decrease or be withdrawn with little notice.

 (5) Restricted Net Assets

 (a) Board Restricted Net Assets

-The Board of Directors has designated \$816,133 of accumulated earnings to be used for future budgeted program activities.
+The Board of Directors has designated \$1,000,000 of accumulated earnings to be used for reserves.